Dokosoko-AI/dokosoko-docs/src/content/docs/getting-started/quickstart.md

 description: Run DokoSoko locally and complete the MFA-protected first-run setup.
 ---

-Run the complete local stack with Docker Compose, then create the first root administrator.
+Run the complete local stack with Docker Compose, then create the first root administrator and initial workspace.

 ## Prerequisites